 This amount should be 25% (twenty five per cent) of the Estimated Project Cost of the project for which bids are being invited.
 The Utility may, if deemed necessary, prescribe a lower amount not less than 15% in case the Estimated Project Cost exceeds Rs.10,000 cr.

-$ The Utility may, in its discretion, impose further obligations in the PPA, but such obligations should provide sufficient mobility for partial divestment of equity without compromising the interests of the Project.

-$$ In case duly certified audited annual financial statements containing explicitly the requisite details are provided, a separate certification by statutory auditors would not be necessary in respect of Clause 2.2.4 .
+$ In case duly certified audited annual financial statements containing explicitly the requisite details are provided, a separate certification by statutory auditors would not be necessary in respect of Clause 2.2.4 .
 In jurisdictions that do not have statutory auditors, the firm of auditors which audits the annual accounts of the Applicant may provide the certificates required under this RFQ.

 The provisions of this Clause 2.2.11 may be modified from time to time in accordance with the extant instructions of the Government.